Mount Abu: Tourism

-Among all the five legendary marble temples of Dilwara, the most famous of those are the Vimal Vasahi and the Luna Vasahi temples.
+Among the five legendary marble temples of Dilwara, the most famous are the Vimal Vasahi and the Luna Vasahi temples.

-In Mount Abu, the faith community of Brahma Kumaris has its spiritual headquarters, which are represented by its own account in 110 countries.
-Every year about 2.5 million visitors are supposed to visit the sprawling campus of that spiritual movement.
+In Mount Abu, the faith community, Brahma Kumaris has its spiritual headquarters, which are represented by its own account in 110 countries.
+Every year about 2.5 million visitors are estimated to visit the sprawling campus of the organisation.
 The Brahma Kumaris ashram has a museum that displays the knowledge that Lord Shiva gave to the Prajapita Brahma.
-The 50-acre land also provides ample space for meditation and spiritual learning as well as to connect yourself to the stunning, undisturbed natural surroundings.
+The 50-acre campus also provides ample space for meditation and spiritual learning as well as connecting visitors to the stunning, undisturbed natural surroundings.
+The community teaches the meditation technique known as Raja Yoga, in which students identify the self as a non-physical, eternal soul, recover its seven original qualities—peace, love, happiness, purity, knowledge, bliss and power—through silent remembrance of an incorporeal Supreme Soul, and cultivate them as ethical virtues in everyday life.

 The Mount Abu Wildlife Sanctuary was established in 1960 and covers 290 km^{2} of the mountain.
 The sanctuary encircles the town, and sloth bears from the sanctuary have habitually been seen inside the city throughout the year foraging on hotel waste in open rubbish bins.

 In literature

 Arbuda Mountains is a mountain range described in the epic Mahabharata.
 It is identified to be Mount Abu.
-This mountain is mentioned in the travels of Arjuna during his twelve-year pilgrimage.
+The range is mentioned in the travels of Arjuna during his twelve-year pilgrimage.

 Letitia Elizabeth Landon's poem Hindoo Temples on the Mountain-Lake of Aboo, published in Fisher's Drawing Room Scrap Book, 1839, is a reflection on this mountain fastness.

+Megasthenes, a Greek writer and ambassador to Chandragupta Maurya's kingdom, refers to Mount Abu by the name "Capitalia" in his book Indica.
+Megasthenes also mentions Nehra people as Narae, one of the many inhabitants of the mountain.

 Climate

 Mount Abu has a humid subtropical climate (Köppen Cwa).
 Due to its altitude, Mount Abu gets more rain than any other part of Rajasthan, with over 500 mm per month falling in July and August.
-While it still has hot summers, the summers aren't as extreme due to the altitude, and the monsoon actually sees relatively comfortable temperatures (24 to 30 C).The average annual precipitation of Mount Abu is 1554 mm.
+While it still has hot summers, the summers are not as extreme due to the altitude, and the monsoon has relatively comfortable temperatures (24 to 30 C).The average annual precipitation in Mount Abu is 1554 mm.

-Winters are pleasant in Mount Abu, with the temperature around 13 to 22 °C. Mornings are chilly, and the average minimum temperature is around 3 to 12 °C. The temperature has dipped to as low as −7.4 °C. Heavy winter clothing is preferable.
-In the daytime, light pullovers are sufficient.
+Winters are pleasant in Mount Abu, with the temperature around 13 to 22 °C. Mornings are chilly, and the average minimum temperature is around 3 to 12 °C. The temperature has dipped to as low as −7.4 °C.